RobinR1/zbx-template-ipfire/7.0/README.md

 Or you could opt to use the variables `{$IPFIRE.SERVICENAME.MATCHES}` and/or `{$IPFIRE.SERVICENAME.NOT_MATCHES}` to filter out services you don't want to be monitored at all.

-#### OpenVPN Client discovery
+#### OpenVPN Client / WireGuard Peer discovery
-This template is actually a set of 2 and includes a second template `IPFire OpenVPN Client by Zabbix agent` specificaly for use by the OpenVPN Client discovery defined in the main template `IPFire by Zabbix agent active`.
+This template is actually a set of templates and includes a template `IPFire OpenVPN Client by Zabbix agent` specificaly for use by the OpenVPN Client discovery and a template `IPFire WireGuard Client by Zabbix agent`, for use by the WireGuard Client discovery, both defined in the main template `IPFire by Zabbix agent active`.

 If the OpenVPN Service of the IPFire instance is enabled, the main template will discover any configured OpenVPN clients (see `{$IPFIRE.OVPN.*}` macro's to set filters), create those as new hosts in Zabbix and link the `IPFire OpenVPN Client by Zabbix agent` template to them.
+In the same manner, the main template will discover any configured WireGuard clients (see `{$IPFIRE.WIREGUARD.*}` macro's to set filters) and also create new hosts in Zabbix for each configured peer in IPFire and link the `IPFire WireGuard Client by Zabbix agent` template to it.
+There is no WireGuard service as it is a kernel feature, so there is no WireGuard service monitoring.

-Those client hosts will then start collecting OpenVPN statistics specific to those clients.
+Those discovered client hosts will start collecting OpenVPN or WireGuard statistics specific to those clients.

 ## Credits